 You may register to vote in person at the Town Clerk's office, online or by mail.
-You may download a mail-in form from The Secretary of States Website.
+You may download a mail-in form from the Secretary of State website.

 Town Clerk Election Responsibilities